-The Department has collected reference costs from NHS providers for every financial year since 1997 to 1998.
+DHSC has collected reference costs from NHS providers for every financial year since 1997.

 Reference costs are used to set prices for NHS-funded services in England.
 They also support our commitment to data transparency for the benefit of patients and the public.

 Monitor is now accountable for the reference costs collection, with the department continuing to collect reference costs on its behalf.
 Monitor’s strategy for costing and cost collection to inform price setting is set out in their Approve Costing Guidance.

 The data collected in reference costs is presented in 3 ways: